-The Role of a Nursing Assistant
+The Role of a Certified Nursing Assistant

 - Administering basic services to patients

-- Measuring patient’s vital signs
+- Reading patient’s vital signs

 - Maintaining a record of patient’s health status